qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Point vector layer to project

 ``Bearing (degrees from North)`` [number]
-  Clockwise degrees starting from North
+  Clockwise angle starting from North, in degree (°) unit

 ``Distance`` [number]
-  Distance in layer units
+  Distance to offset geometries, in layer units

 Output
 ......